 Possible Causes: Parasite

 It is always important to examine your fish at least once a day closely to prevent and catch illnesses earlier.
 Learn their behavior as each fish is different.
-A good rule of thumb is if you have a sick fish to do at least a 30% water change before adding in any treatments.
+A good rule of thumb is if you have a sick fish, and you need fish medicine, do at least a 30% water change before adding in any treatments.
 The cleaner the water the better chances your fish have to fight the infection or illness and recover faster.
 There are several important things you can do to possibly prevent most of the common infections and illnesses in freshwater tanks.

 - Always cycle your new tank.
 This will prevent sudden spikes in the water chemistry which could have life or death effects on your fish.

 - Make sure your tank is not overstocked.
 The rule is one gallon of water per inch of fish.
 Just because your tank says it is a 20 gallon does not mean you have 20 gallons of water in there.
 Once you add the heater, filtration, airstones, substrate, and decorations you lose several gallons of water.

 - Make sure that all of the different types of fish you are adding to your tank are in fact compatible with each other.
 Take Cichlids for example.
 They have two different groups of Cichlids which is not a good idea to pair together.
 However, within each group you have semi-aggressive and aggressive species.
 It would not be wise to pair aggressive and semi-aggressive species together.
 It is vitally important to research all fish you are wanting to add to your tank before you get them so that your tank is happy and healthy.
 Check to make sure they all need the same water parameters and temperatures.
 A fish that does well in lower temperatures will not pair well with one that requires higher temperatures.